 THE INTRODUCTION: "Oh, um, Mr. Ward: I would like you to meet The Right Honorable Reverend, Doctor, Pastor, Prophet, Evangelist, Overseer, Apostle, Bishop Al Cheatumwell of the Heavenly Dollar Baptist Church."

 THEIR ATTITUDE: "My God...
 Don't you see my Pastor standing here asshole?
 Stop eating your goddamned chicken wings for a moment, you hell-bound maggot.
-Get up, bow, thank the Lord Jesus, kiss my Pastor's ring - you faithless fuck.
-Show some fucking gratitude, you heathen bastard - for receiving the great blessing, of being in the presence of a man chosen by God himself."
+Get up, bow, thank the Lord Jesus, and kiss my Pastor's ring - you faithless fuck.
+Show some gratitude, you heathen bastard - for receiving the great blessing, of being in the presence of a man chosen by God himself."

 THE PROPER RESPONSE: "KISS MY ASS...
 Amen."